You are currently viewing Temporary Work Permit vs. Permanent Residency

 2. Canadian Experience Class (CEC)

-For people with at least one year of Canadian work experience
+• For applicants with 1+ year of Canadian work experience

 3. Federal Skilled Trades Program (FSTP)